© Donal G. Burke 2017

 The pedigree of the Curraghboy family has not survived intact and a lacuna occurs at the end of the seventeenth and beginning of the eighteenth century, making the definitive identification of family members and their inter-relationships difficult.
 The identification of one Brasil Madden resident at Curraghboy in 1734 as a descendant or near relative of John Calla or Ichalla Maddin, while conjectural, is based then upon their both having been seated in the same location within a short period of one another.
 In 1734 Brasil Madden ‘of Curraghboy, Co.
 Galway’ converted to Protestantism.[vi]
 The brief biographical notes in the ‘Convert Rolls’ erroneously describe him as ‘son and heir of Daniel Madden, chief of his name.’
 However, Brasil Madden, son and heir of Daniel Madden, Chief of his Name, was more correctly a different individual of the same name; Brasil Madden ‘of Ballinamranagh’ (also known as Walshtown, in the parish of Killoran) whose will was proved in 1747.

-In 1775 Laughlin Madden leased lands in Killmorbologue to Thomas Madden of Maddenstown and in the following year the same Laughlin was described in a deed as ‘late of Madden’s Grove and then of Dublin.’[x]
-He was living there in 1780 when he, as ‘Laughlin Madden of Dublin, gent.’ leased lands in the parish of Fahy to Peter Hamilton.[xi]
+In 1775 Laughlin Madden leased lands in Killmorbologue to Thomas Madden of Maddenstown and in the following year the same Laughlin was described in a deed as ‘late of Madden’s Grove and then of Dublin.’[xii]
+He was living there in 1780 when he, as ‘Laughlin Madden of Dublin, gent.’ leased lands in the parish of Fahy to Peter Hamilton.[xiii]

 While this family appear to have been seated in the parish of Killimorbologue in the mid eighteenth century, the family in the following century were seated in the parish of Fahy.
 In arranging the marriage of Brasil Madden of Fahy, gent. to Susannah, daughter of George Moore of Carrick on Shannon in County Roscommon, Brasil entered into a marriage settlement dated 1801 involving lands of Fahy and Tullynalicky and his part of the lands of Doneen and Lismore in the barony of Boyle, County Roscommon.
 Given that these lands appear to be those previously held in the previous century by Brasil of Coroughboy and other familial relationships, it is evident that Brasil of Fahy was descended from his namesake.
-Brasil Madden of Fahy died in early 1806, with his will dated December of the previous year proved in March of 1806.[xii]
+Brasil Madden of Fahy died on 29th December 1805, with his will dated that same December of the previous year proved in March of 1806.[xiv]

 Arrangements were put in place for the letting of part of the lands of Brasil of Fahy immediately following his death.
 The Dublin Evening Post dated 22nd March of 1806 carried a notice that approximately forty acres of the lands of Fahy, ‘with dwelling-house, offices, and garden, an excellent farm-yard and haggard well walled in, with very sufficient and convenient turbary’, ‘being part of the Estate of Brasil Madden, decd.’ were to be set for a term of five years from 25th March or 1st April of that same year.
 The house and lands were described as ‘lying immediately on the post-road, 2 miles from Eyrecourt and 6 to Portumna, but 11 from the great fairs of Ballinasloe’.
 Also advertised to be let for the same term but as another division of the same estate was about twenty acres of land ‘with an excellent grist mill and constant supply of water through the year, with a very beneficial bog’.
 Applications were to be addressed to Robert Seymour, Esq., of Clonfert, (Brasil’s cousin) who was acting as executor and trustee of the will of Brasil of Fahy.

 Laurence Madden of Fahy appears to have been Roman Catholic.
-He was reported to have been at Mass on Easter Sunday of 1833 when his house was broken into by a party of men ‘in search of arms and robbed of two cases of valuable pistols’.[xv]
-Laurence Madden’s wife Jane died in November 1833 and was buried at Meelick, commemorated by a mural tablet therein.[xvi]
-He appears to have had a number of daughters, with his daughter Jane marrying Peter Madden of Galway about September of 1837.[xvii]
-Three years later his second daughter Dorah married James Smyth, Esq. of Dublin in Fahy Church on 26th October 1840.[xviii]
+He was reported to have been at Mass on Easter Sunday of 1833 when his house was broken into by a party of men ‘in search of arms and robbed of two cases of valuable pistols’.[xvii]
+Laurence Madden’s wife Jane died in November 1833 and was buried at Meelick, commemorated by a mural tablet therein.[xviii]
+He appears to have had a number of daughters, with his daughter Jane marrying Peter Madden of Galway about September of 1837.[xix]
+Three years later his second daughter Dorah married James Smyth, Esq. of Dublin in Fahy Church on 26th October 1840.[xx]

 Detail from Richard Monck’s letter to John O Donovan dated March 1843 describing the former’s visit to Laurence Madden of Fahy. © RIA Library, Dublin.